marcinwiacek/pl1/readme.md

 **Can something be done differently?
 Or better?**

+I'm thinking for example about CPU, which will be setup to different instruction set on program start.

 # This project

 This research project has in target preparing free design of the PL1 CPU / hardware, which (I hope)